 Should the temporary event proceed; the premises user will be responsible for ensuring that there are no more than 100 persons at the premises.
-Should there be 101 or more persons in that area, it will mean that particular temporary event is unlicensed.
+Should there be 101 or more persons in that area, at any one time, it will mean that particular temporary event is unlicensed.